vaishnavilokhande1110/Python-Programs/README.md

 # Python-Programs
-All Basic Programs implemented in Python
+These Repository contains all basic programs implemented in Python.